How Much Does Electricity Cost – Average Electricity Bill

 How to fight the rising cost of electricity rates in Australia

 It’s no secret that the cost of electricity in Australia is increasing.
 Electricity costs are on the rise!
 In fact, it’s hard to get a straight answer as to what the average cost of residential electricity is.
-The ACCC’s recent inquiry into the price of electricity is a great tool to help consumers to find out how much electricity actually costs in Australia.
+The ACCC’s recent inquiry into the price of electricity is a great tool to help consumers to find out how much electricity actually costs in Australia in 2021.
 As well as the vast differences in retailer rates, their report showed that electricity prices depend on where you live in the country, including which city and state, as well as what time of day you use your electricity.